dullroar/ten-steps-to-linux-survival/README.md

 You're a Product of Your Environment (Variables)
 ------------------------------------------------

-It is much more common to set up environment variables to control execution in Linux than in Windows.
-In fact, it is quite common to override a given environment variable for the single execution of a program, to the point that `bash` has built-in "one-line" support for it:
+It is much more common to set up environment variables to control run-time execution in Linux than in Windows.
+In fact, it is quite common to assign a given environment variable for the single execution of a program, to the point that `bash` has built-in "one-line" support for it:

 ``` bash
 ~ $ FOO=myval /home/myuser/myscript